Implicit attitude: Culture and social norms

 Generally speaking, culture and social norms have an effect on implicit attitude in the same way experiences and socialization have an effect on implicit attitude.
 However, culture has a very noticeable effect on implicit attitude in the way implicit attitude differs from one's explicit attitude.
 In 2002, Livingston et al. examined the effect of mainstream culture on one's implicit attitude towards their social group.
 Implicitly, one will follow the cultural attitudes towards their social group that they perceive from mainstream culture in their society whether that be positive or negative.
 With that said, a strong cultural disadvantage (e.g., negative attitude) can effectively eliminate in-group favoritism when tested at the implicit level.
 However it may be important to note that at the explicit attitude level, these individuals still showed positive attitudes towards their social group.
 Olson and Fazio et al. suggested in 2004 that at an implicit level one's personal attitude can be influenced by the social or cultural norms that one perceives.
 Furthermore, this may be due to a weak distinction between one's personal attitude and extrapersonal associations (e.g., one's cultural evaluations) towards an attitude object at the implicit level.
 Therefore, implicit attitudes are reflective of experiences but can also be shaped by the cultural context.

+In addition, media portrayals and upbringing significantly contribute to the formation of implicit biases.
+Continuous exposure to certain stereotypes in media can lead individuals to develop unconscious associations that align with those portrayals, and even reinforcing them, particularly within the criminal justice system.
+Similarly, cultural conditioning during upbringing can induce implicit biases that persist into adulthood, particularly in outgroup status perception.
+These influences demonstrate how deeply embedded social and cultural environments are in shaping implicit attitudes, often long before individuals are consciously aware of their effects.